ppacer/ppacer.github.io/src/content/docs/start/intro.md

 ```

 Every 10 seconds, you should see scheduler logs and our messages from
-`PrintTask` on the console's standard output.
+`printTask` on the console's standard output.

 ```bash